-Synergy was formed by Capital Land Asset Management (Pty) Limited in 2007 and listed on the Johannesburg Stock Exchange in December 2011.
-Synergy currently has a market capitalisation of approximately R1.2 billion comprising of A and B linked units.
-Synergy’s current portfolio comprises of 15 shopping centres situated in Gauteng, KwaZulu-Natal, Western Cape, Limpopo, North West and Free State valued in excess of R2.2 billion with a gross lettable area of 198 767m2.
+Synergy listed on the Johannesburg Stock Exchange in December 2011.
+Synergy currently has a market capitalisation of approximately R1.3 billion comprising of A and B linked units.
+Synergy’s current portfolio comprises of 15 shopping centres situated in Gauteng, KwaZulu-Natal, Western Cape, Limpopo, North West and Free State valued in excess of R2.4 billion with a gross lettable area of 199 923m2.

 Synergy’s A linked units have the same features as the typical JSE listed A linked units with bond characteristics providing investors with a preferential claim to distributions and a 5% growth year-on-year for 5 years – thereafter at the lower of CPI or 5%.
 B linked units receive the residual net income after settlement of the A linked unit distribution entitlement thereby providing investors with a leveraged investment in the growth of Synergy’s portfolio.

 Specialised Specialised retail fund focused on community and regional shopping centres Growth Focus Synergy is focused on the high growth, lower LSM retail sector Income Investment Low-gearing, high-cash cover and long-lease expiries provide significant security of income Direct Active Management Synergy ensures direct active management of all centres